 The Cohiba brand is a relative newcomer because it was introduced in 1968, at the start developed as a cigar for presentation only by officials of the Cuban government.
 In 1982 it became on the market for the world to appreciate.
 This brand could be quite rightly known the flagship of the Cuban style of cigar.
 The most effective leaves from ten farms of the Vuelta Abajo region supply Cohiba, the only brand to use three fermentations!
 This cigar is very expensive, but until you have tried "the Cohiba" you may not perceive the multi-stratified, velvety nuances of flavour that are possible.
 Aromatic, rich but never overpowering.
 Cohiba remains the “King of the Cubans”.

 The Flavors of Cohiba Cigars

-As of late 2006, Cohíba has released four different Edición Limitada Cohíbas: the Pirámide in 2001, the Double Corona in 2003, the Sublime in 2004, and a remake of the Pirámide in 2006.
+Habanos SA also leveraged the famed Cohiba brand name throughout the years and have produced Extra Cohiba Cognac since 1999 and Cohiba cigarettes since 1987.
+As these days 2006, Cohíba has released 4 completely different Edición Limitada Cohíbas: the Pirámide in 2001, the Double Corona in 2003, the Sublime in 2004, and a remake of the Pirámide in 2006.